Meet the Northern Alliance

 Argyll and Bute is the second largest local authority area in Scotland and has a population of approximately 90,000.
 Almost half of all inhabitants (45%) live in settlements of 3,000 or more people; conversely, 55% of Argyll and Bute’s population live in settlements with fewer than 3,000 people, or outwith settlements altogether.
 It has more inhabited islands (23) than any of Scotland’s other council areas, including the three islands authorities.
 These islands include, Bute, Islay, Jura, Mull, Iona, Coll and Tiree and account for 17% of the total population of Argyll and Bute.
 Argyll and Bute currently has 89 schools, comprising 78 primary, ten secondary and one special school.

 Aberdeen is a thriving, cosmopolitan city in the North-east of Scotland.
 The population of Aberdeen city is approximately 230,350.
-Education and Children’s Services is the largest service provider within Aberdeen City Council and responsible for delivering key statutory and frontline services in Education, Children’s Social Work, Inclusion and Culture to the children, young people, adults, families and communities of Aberdeen.
-Children and families are lead partners in all we plan, deliver and support.
+Integrated Children’s and Family Services is responsible for delivering key statutory and frontline services related to Education, Additional Support Needs and Children’s Social Work.
+The children and families of Aberdeen City are lead partners in all we plan, deliver and support.

 James Cook, Quality Improvement Officer, Northern Alliance.